outdreamer/build-a-cure/docs/tasks/implementation_options.md

 						val_without_term = v.replace(term, '')
 						val_without_term = 'all subsets of structure' # 'list' is removed from this interaction new_val = term_definition.replace('x', val_without_term)
-						new_val = 'combine "all subsets of structure" until a set containing these structures exists' structured_component_interactions[k] = new_val
+						new_val = 'combine "all subsets of structure", until a set containing these structures exists' structured_component_interactions[k] = new_val

 			# once applied, the interactions in structured_component_interactions should be using none of the key terms of term_interactions